mpaguilar/msa-toy/DOCSTRINGS.md

 Notes:
     1. Logs a debug message indicating initialization has started.
     2. Initializes the ConfidenceScorer instance for use in confidence calculations.
+    3. Initializes the ConflictResolver instance for use in conflict detection.
+    4. Stores optional completion_client and final_synthesis_prompt for later use.
-    3. Logs a debug message indicating initialization has completed.
+    5. Logs a debug message indicating initialization has completed.

 ---